SimonChabrier/symfonyStarterPackUser/README.md

-## Symfony starter pack to use User must have features
+##  Symfony starter pack including all essential features to work with connected users

 This starter pack is made to be ready to work quickly on symfony projects with using user must-have features.
 Fully functional and very easy to customize for your own use.